Frontline Supervisor Train-The-Trainer CurriculumEquip Frontline Supervisors with the tools and skills needed for on-the-job success

 The Frontline Supervisor (FLS) may face the most complex work in the human services world, involving many points of interaction with many stakeholders.
 Whether it’s families, direct support professionals, supervisors, state regulators, peers, or most importantly, people supported – Frontline Supervisors confront a multitude of diverse perspectives and conflicting motivations, on top of seemingly unsurmountable workplace challenges.
-To deepen these difficulties, there is often inadequate training, insufficient resources, or fragmented support to empower Frontline Supervisors, inconfronting the complexities of their job.
+To deepen these difficulties, there is often inadequate training, insufficient resources, or fragmented support to empower Frontline Supervisors.

 Using the curriculum materials completely stored in the cloud on a platform called, CourseSites, when trainers access the curriculum they will be able to conduct workshops on-site at their agency.
 In these workshops, trainers will help Frontline Supervisors transform from solely a management outlook to taking on a true leadership role, through in-depth, interactive, and engaging activities.